2008 Cheshire East Council election

 Elections to the newly created Cheshire East Council took place on 1 May 2008.
 Elections occurred in all 27 wards, with each ward returning three councillors to the council.
 The wards were identical to the former Cheshire County Council wards.

 From May 2008 until April 2009, the elected members formed a "shadow" council, which made preparations for the changeover from the county and borough structure to the new unitary authority structure.
-Thereafter, the members serve for two years from May 2009 with the next elections are scheduled for May 2011.
+Thereafter, the members serve for two years from May 2009 with the next elections scheduled for May 2011.

 Results

 The Conservative Party took overall control of the council with a majority of 37 councillors.

 After the election, the composition of the council was: